kubernetes/website/content/en/docs/contribute/_index.md

 {{% capture overview %}}

 The documentation website is a part of the Kubernetes project.
-The website is managed by [SIG Docs]((/docs/contribute/participating/).
+The website is managed by [SIG Docs](/docs/contribute/participating/).
 Kubernetes documentation contributors:

 - Improve existing content.
 - Create new content.
 - Translate the documentation.
 - Manage the documentation parts of the Kubernetes release cycle.

-Kubernetes documentation welcomes contributions from all members, both new and experienced!
+Kubernetes documentation welcomes contributions from all contributors, new and experienced!

 {{% /capture %}}